Massachusetts

 Requirements for State and Utility Support of Low-Income Energy Efficiency Programs

-In the late 1990s, Massachusetts restructuring law established a low-income conservation fund through a 0.25 mills per kWh charge on every electric customer, while a conservation charge on natural gas customers’ bills has funded natural gas low-income energy efficiency programs.
+In the late 1990s, the Massachusetts restructuring law established a low-income conservation fund through a 0.25 mills per kWh charge on every electric customer, while a conservation charge on natural gas customers’ bills has funded natural gas low-income energy efficiency programs.

 In 2010, the program received additional funding through the 2008 Green Communities Act, which required that 10% of electric utility program funds and 20% of gas program funds be spent on comprehensive low-income energy efficiency and education programs.
 The legislation further directed that these programs be implemented through the low-income weatherization and fuel assistance program network with the objective of standardizing implementation among all utilities.

-In 2020, the Energy Efficiency Advisory Council (EEAC) created the Equity Working Group (EWG) to identify and recommend priority actions, plans, and partnerships to increase participation among moderate-income customers, renters and landlords, customers with limited English proficiency, and small businesses as identified in two non-participant studies completed in early 2020.
+In 2020, the Energy Efficiency Advisory Council (EEAC) created the Equity Working Group (EWG) to identify and recommend priority actions, plans, and partnerships to increase participation among moderate-income customers, renters, and landlords, customers with limited English proficiency, and small businesses as identified in two non-participant studies completed in early 2020.
 The EWG strives to develop just and equitable solutions that are centered in the communities that have been historically underserved by the existing Mass Save programs.
-Throughout 2020, the EWG has engaged with stakeholders representing underserved customer groups to solicit feedback on strategies that the council would recommend for inclusion in the 2022-2024 Three Year Energy Efficiency Plan.
-In January 2021, the EWG presented their recommendations to the full council.
+Throughout 2020, the EWG has engaged with stakeholders representing underserved customer groups to solicit feedback on strategies that the council would recommend for inclusion in the 2022-2024 Three-Year Energy Efficiency Plan.
+In January 2021, the EWG presented its recommendations to the full council.
 Recommendations from the EEAC EWG support developing metrics for tracking progress towards equity goals, including tracking program participation, investment, and benefits.
 The resulting equity targets framework for 2022-2024 is available here.

 Massachusetts relies on the TRC test as its primary test for DSM programs, but it specifically calculates additional benefits from low-income programs in its benefit-cost ratio.